arduino/docs-content/content/software/app-lab/5.bridge/2.bridge-api/bridge-api.md

 ### `read()`

-Reads incoming serial data from the queue.
+Reads incoming data from the queue.

 #### Parameters